OndrejVacekSPSCL/RP0-HandHeld/JOURNAL.md

 Created BOM.
 It is located in the root of this repo.

 ### Software
-I created instructions for Installing and setting up GPIOnext **Time spent: 0.8hr**
+I created [instructions](https://github.com/OndrejVacekSPSCL/RP0-HandHeld/blob/main/Software/instructions.md) for Installing and setting up GPIOnext, installing RetroPie and installing games
+**Time spent: 2hr**